About Baby's First Test

 What is the Newborn Screening Clearinghouse?

 Baby's First Test houses the nation's newborn screening clearinghouse.
 The clearinghouse provides current educational and family support and services information, materials, and resources about newborn screening at the local, state, and national levels and serves as the Clearinghouse for newborn screening information.
+The clearinghouse is supported and funded as a result of the Newborn Screening Saves Lives Act passed in 2008.
+Continued support for the clearinghouse is possible under the Newborn Screening Saves Lives Reauthorization Act passed in 2014.
 This resource is dedicated to educating parents, family members, health professionals, industry representatives, and other members of the public about the newborn screening system.
 This site also provides many ways for people to connect and share their viewpoints and questions about the newborn screening system.

 By establishing a collection of educational information in a single place, BabysFirstTest.org is a one-stop shop that: